26 Creative Ways to Transform Unusual Junk into Stunning Garden Features

 The Painted Chair Planter

-Set among a riot of colorful flowers and nestled on a stone path, this DIY idea is perfect for small garden corners that need a pop of personality.
-The layered look is easy to recreate with a chair from a charity shop and your favorite potted plants.
+Set among a riot of colorful flowers on a stone path, this DIY is perfect for small garden corners that need a pop of personality.
+The layered look is easy to recreate—grab a chair from a charity shop, add a lick of paint, and pair it with your favorite potted plants.

 Want to brighten your backyard without breaking the bank?
-Grab an old chair, a bit of paint, and let your imagination run wild.
-This is junk garden styling at its finest—eye-catching, easy, and totally unique.
+This is junk garden styling at its finest—eye-catching, easy, and completely one of a kind.

 Hanging Colander Planters